Skip to Content

 hammerhead sharks galapagos

-These three locations are known as the hammerhead triangle and are absolutely the best place to dive with hundreds of hammerhead sharks.
+These three locations are known as the hammerhead triangle and are the best place to witness hundreds of sharks.

 3. Cocos Islands, Costa Rica